Where Do Broadside Collisions Most Commonly Occur?By Stewart J. Guss on September 29th, 2020

 Negligent Drivers Won’t Change; We Must Change Intersections

-Intersections have caused consistent problems for so long, safety agencies now agree that our current system of intersections is a big factor in the intersection accident problem.
+Numerous safety agencies now agree that the design of our country’s current system of intersections is a big factor in the intersection accident problem.
 They’ve worked through the tedious, time-consuming process of getting formal recommendations on the books.
 At present, there are multiple solutions just waiting for implementation.
 Some communities have these and other projects and intersection enhancements in the planning or construction stage.

 - Proven safety countermeasures: A list of 20 recommended changes that have been proven to prevent intersection accidents